 - Select any photos you no longer need (or want), and click Delete.

-If you have thousands of duplicates, though, this process could take forever.
+If you have thousands of duplicates, deleting them manually takes forever.
 A third-party app like Duplicate Photos Fixer Pro is a quicker solution.
+None of these apps are perfect, but take any help you can get!

 Google Photos launched in 2015 as a spin-off of Google+, a pseudo-social media network that didn’t make it.
 Today, how many photos are stored in Google Photos?
 Is it … A.) 500 million, B.) 1 billion, C.) 2 trillion or D.) 4 trillion?